 Where do Mines students get jobs?

-Mines CBE graduates are spread across a wide swath of chemical engineering sectors such as aerospace, biomedical, consulting and construction, government, oil and gas, mining, electronics, manufacturing, and chemicals—with no one sector dominating employment.
-Recent employers of Mines graduates have included: AstraZeneca, SpaceX, Halker Consulting, Phillips 66, Seagate Technology, Western Sugar Coop, Lhoist, Chevron Phillips Chemical, Spirit Environmental, Puget Sound Naval Shipyard, and Hewlitt Packard – to provide a much-abridged list.
+Mines CBE graduates are spread across a wide swath of chemical engineering sectors such as aerospace, biomedical, consulting and construction, government, oil and gas, mining, renewable energy, electronics, manufacturing, and chemicals—with no one sector dominating employment.
+Recent employers of Mines graduates have included: AstraZeneca, SpaceX, Halker Consulting, Phillips 66, Seagate Technology, Western Sugar Coop, Lhoist, Chevron Phillips Chemical, Spirit Environmental, National Renewable Energy Lab, Puget Sound Naval Shipyard, and Hewlitt Packard – to provide a much-abridged sampling.

 How does the combined B.S./M.S. degree program in chemical engineering work (4+1)?

 Students are eligible to apply to the program at the end of the spring term of their junior year in the curriculum.
 If accepted, they are pre-approved to take graduate courses in the senior year, alongside their undergraduate courses.
 The master’s degree requires 30 credits beyond the bachelor degree requirements.
-Students cannot double count requirements for both degrees.
+Students cannot double count requirements for the M.S. in Chemical Engineering.
 Any graduate courses taken as an undergraduate are taken in free spaces in the schedule created due to transfer credit, summer courses, AP/IB, etc.

 The student will receive their B.S. degree as soon as they have completed all of the B.S. requirements.
 They will then be classified as an M.S. student and finish any M.S. requirements.
 In order to complete the master’s degree in only one additional year, it is recommended students take at least 6 graduate credits (2 courses) during the senior year of the undergraduate curriculum.
-Graduate and undergraduate courses are treated differently by financial aid.
-Students should make sure to speak to financial aid prior to enrolling in any graduate courses as an undergraduate.
+Graduate and undergraduate courses may be treated differently by financial aid.
+Students should make sure to speak to financial aid prior to enrolling in any graduate courses.

 In addition to the chemical engineering master’s program, Mines offers several other graduate programs of interest to CBE students.
-These include engineering and technology management, materials science, nuclear engineering, quantitative biosciences and engineering, and advanced energy systems, amongst others.
+Most of these programs do allow up to six credits of double count between the B.S. and M.S.
+These programs include engineering and technology management, materials science, nuclear engineering, quantitative biosciences and engineering, and advanced energy systems, amongst others.
 For more information, visit: https://www.mines.edu/graduate-admissions/

 What scholarships are available to chemical engineering students?